XploitGh0st/ElAnswer/README.md

 ## ✨ Features

 - 🖥️ **Instant Screen Capture** - Press a hotkey to capture your entire screen
-- 🤖 **AI-Powered Analysis** - Uses Google Gemini 2.5 Flash to analyze and solve problems
+- 🤖 **AI-Powered Analysis** - Uses Google Gemini to analyze and solve problems
+- 🎯 **Model Selection** - Choose from all available Gemini models via Settings
 - 📋 **Smart Formatting** - Answers are organized with Question, Answer, and Explanation sections
 - 🎨 **Modern UI** - Clean, professional popup with rounded corners and smooth animations
 - 🌙 **Dark/Light Theme** - Toggle between dark and light modes with a hotkey
+- ⚙️ **Settings Panel** - Configure model, theme, auto-copy, and more
 - 📍 **Position Memory** - Popup remembers where you last placed it
 - 📚 **History** - Access your recent captures and answers anytime
 - 📥 **System Tray** - Runs minimized in system tray, no console window
 - 👻 **Stealth Mode** - Window is undetectable by other apps (no taskbar, no Alt+Tab)
 - 📌 **Always on Top** - Answer popup stays visible above all windows
 - 📝 **One-Click Copy** - Copy the entire answer to clipboard instantly
+- 📋 **Auto-Copy** - Optionally auto-copy answers to clipboard
 - ⌨️ **Keyboard Shortcuts** - Full hotkey support for quick access
 - ⚡ **Loading Indicator** - Small blinking logo at bottom-left shows when AI is processing
 - 👁️ **Quick Hide/Unhide** - Instantly toggle visibility of all UI elements with a hotkey